Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 that has mounting holes which are compatible to the Raspberry Pi Zero.

-HAT Brick with Thermal Imaging Bricklet and LCD 128x64 Bricklet:
+Example project: Use the HAT Brick + Raspberry PI 4 with :ref:`Thermal Imaging Bricklet <thermal_imaging_bricklet>` and :ref:`LCD 128x64 Bricklet <lcd_128x64_bricklet>` to show the thermal image as 1-bit representation on the LCD.
+You can find the source code `here <https://www.tinkerforge.com/en/doc/Software/Bricklets/ThermalImaging_Bricklet_Python.html#thermal-imaging-to-lcd>`__.

 .. raw:: html